jarmoni/swat/README.md

 ### User-management

-The *user-database* consists of static map which contains exactly 1 user (*user:passwd*).
+The *user-database* consists of a static map which contains exactly 1 user (*user:passwd*).
 But since this is encapsulated in an interface, it would be no big thing, to replace this dummy with e.g. an LDAP- or SQL-based implementation.
 Due to the static nature of the current implementation it is also not possible to add/remove users.

 ### Security

-Event though there is no 'real' user-management, authentication is fully implemented backend-side.
-Unfortunately the browser-built-in websocket-client does not support headers for websocket-connections, it was necessary to handle WS(S) and 'regular' HTTP(S)-connections in a different way.
+Event though there is no 'real' user-management, authentication is fully implemented at backend side.
+Unfortunately the browser-built-in websocket-client does not support headers for websocket-connections, it was necessary to handle authentification for WS(S) and 'regular' HTTP(S)-connections in a different way.

 TLS is working, but cannot be (easily) used in the test-setup.
 This is since browsers refuse to open Websocket-connections without trusted certificates (while HTTPS-connections with self-signed-certs only result in a warning).